(click on any workshop to read the full description)

 This workshop is meant to expand the repertoire for fans of Nordic/Scandinavian music or those who would like to add to the 101 workshop.
 Tunes will be taught by ear (sheet music will follow) and Erik will focus on different types of polskas and other types of Swedish tunes, looking especially at how to achieve a truly danceable rhythm.
 Lots of work with left-hand accompaniment and techniques will help make your melodies lively and danceable.

 In this general introduction, Simon covers aspects of the history of the harp in Ireland and Scotland from earliest times to the present day.
 He will look at the old harps, the manuscripts containing old harp music, and the information about the old harpers.
 Why did the tradition come to an end, and how has it been rediscovered and revived?
+This workshop is part of the Festival of Early Irish Harp add-on.

 The old harpers didn’t write down their music, because they learned it, and passed it on, by ear.
 When the inherited oral tradition came to an end in the 19th century, that transmission stopped.
 So anyone since then who has wanted to play old Irish or Scottish harp music has had to get it from somewhere else, from outside the harp tradition.
 From the 16th to the 19th century, other musicians did write down harp music, and adapted it for keyboard, fiddle or other instruments.
 This session will discuss some of these sources, trying to understand them as second- or third-hand witnesses to the lost old harp traditions.
+This workshop is part of the Festival of Early Irish Harp add-on.

 Widen your horizon regarding “the right music” for those very special circumstances in hospitals, meditation and other delicate moments.
 Based on his real life experiences in many different settings from nursing homes to hospitals and various healing situations, Alfredo will share his unique approach and solicit input from attendees as well.